IceandFire04/gardendless-cataclysm/README.md

 longer than any other PvZ project I've tried doing.
 I always knew Gardendless had insane potential, and it looks lik every update it's getting closer to completely fulfilling it.

 ## The Future
-I don't know when I'll finish this patch, likely nor will I ever.
+I don't know when I'll finish this patch, and likely I never will.
 However, it is clear gePatcher will be supported as an official modding tool for a while, so my eventual plans include covering **every world** in Gardendless.
 I'm thinking for expansion levels and extra levels will get you some premium plants, and I'm also thinking of a Kongfu and Sky City "world".
 Those are just my ideas, though.